yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

 # Improving Performance of Power BI Reports using User-defined Aggregations

 ## Introduction
 [User-defined aggregations](https://learn.microsoft.com/en-us/power-bi/transform-model/aggregations-advanced) are the unsung heroes of Power BI, quietly optimizing performance and efficiency behind the scenes.
-In the dynamic world of data analysis, where speed and accuracy are paramount, these specialized tables play a crucial role in improving performance for large Power BI dataset in DirectQuery storage mode.
-This guide explains how we can set up **User-defined aggregations** and also showcases how **User-defined aggregations** help improve performance of Power BI datasets.
+In the dynamic world of data analysis, where speed and accuracy are paramount, these specialized tables play a crucial role in improving performance for large Power BI semantic models using DirectQuery storage mode.
+This guide explains how we can set up **User-defined aggregations** and also showcases how **User-defined aggregations** help improve performance of Power BI semantic models.
 You can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section.

 ## Pre-requisites

 Before you begin, ensure you have the following:

-- [Databricks account](https://databricks.com/) and access to a Databricks workspace and also have Databricks SQL Warehouse set up .
+- [Databricks account](https://databricks.com/), access to a Databricks workspace, and Databricks SQL Warehouse set up.
 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.